I sat for a long while in the hospital waiting room. I waited for the salvation that I hoped would come.

 I switched off the television and called Jason and Jillian in for dinner.

 “You guys ready to eat?”

 “Just a minute, grandpa, I’m painting a picture,” I walked over to what she was painting.
+I had forgotten that I had gotten Jason an art set for Christmas complete with various paints and canvas sizes.
+Jillian was now using it to paint a picture.
 It was a dark storm cloud with boats being tossed about and floods.
 I looked down at her.